xiaoli-dong/nf-qc/README.md

 * seqtk

 # Quick Start
-To run on the cluster in the interactive mode, you need to load the requried module first:
+To run on the cluster in the interactive mode, you need to load the requried module first.
+Example module loading from our system:
 ```
 module load nextflow/v20.10.0
 module load bbmap/v38.90